oqolarte/oblong/content/project/mercipod.md

 keywords: ["ohio quilbio olarte", "ohio olarte", "oqolarte", "ipod", "ipod classic", "ipod classic 6g", "ipod classic 6th gen", "ipod classic 6th generation", "ipod classic hard drive upgrade", "iflash"]
 draft: false
 ---
-## Status: Done {.statusDone}
+{{< done >}}

-'Nay Merci, Isya's mom, sent her iPod Classic[^ipod-classic] to me for repair, a device that's at least ten years old now.
+'Nay Merci, Isya's mom,
+sent her iPod Classic[^ipod-classic] to me for repair, a device that's at least ten years old now.
 It's life can still be stretched by upgrading some of its components.

-Back in 2018, I did a similar upgrade on Isya's iPod Classic, which I wrote about on *our* blog[^arawseekers], so doing this isn't something new.
+Back in 2018, I did a similar upgrade on Isya's iPod Classic, so doing this isn't something new.

-In this post, I'll discuss the overview of what I did.
+I'll discuss the overview of what I did.
 This isn't necessarily a step-by-step guide, and shouldn't be considered as such.
-It's merely an attempt to document the process through a crappy camera and poor lighting that I have.
+This is an attempt to document the process through a crappy camera and poor lighting that I have.
-Pardon the amateur.

-{{< btt >}}
+{{< toc >}}
 ## Getting what I need

 Here I list the things needed to replace the orignal mechanical hard drive with the new, much faster, solid state drive.